IntersectMBO/plutus/plutus-metatheory/src/Signature.lagda.md

 ## Obtaining concrete types from signatures

-Signatures represent abstract types which need to be made concrete in order them to use them.
+Signatures represent abstract types which need to be made concrete in order to use them.
 The following modules may be instantiated to obtain a function `sig2type` which converts from an abstract into a concrete type.

 The instantation is defined in two stages.
 In the first stage, the following parameters are instantiated: